docker/docs/docker-hub/publish/insights-analytics.md

 to distinguish between "version checks" in CI versus actual image pulls by a user grants you more insight into your users' behavior.

-The following table describe the rules applied for determining intent behind pulls.
+The following table describes the rules applied for determining intent behind pulls.
 To provide feedback or ask questions about these rules, [fill out the Google Form](https://forms.gle/nb7beTUQz9wzXy1b6){: target="_blank" rel="noopener" class="_"}.